wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 2.2.2 =
+Adds a button to the WordPress text editor to automatically insert the GoodReviews shortcode.

 = 2.2.1 =
 Fixes a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts.